-'It's walking into a home and thinking this is somewhere you want to stay.'
-Designer Molly Kidd knows how to create restful, soulful and perfectly balanced homes
+‘It’s walking into a home and thinking this is somewhere you want to stay’ – designer Molly Kidd on creating restful, soulful, perfectly balanced homes

-Molly Kidd is the founder and principal designer of Molly Kidd Studio an Oregon-based interior design studio known for its earthy palettes, timeless warmth, and thoughtful use of vintage pieces.
-With an approach rooted in sustainability and emotional resonance, Molly has carved out a signature style that blends old-world elegance with the laid-back comfort of the Pacific Northwest.
-Every project she undertakes is a masterclass in quiet beauty - layered textures, natural materials, and an effortless sense of lived-in luxury.
+Molly Kidd is the founder and principal designer of Molly Kidd Studio, an Oregon-based interior design practice known for its earthy palettes, timeless warmth, and thoughtful use of vintage pieces.
+Rooted in sustainability and emotional resonance, Molly has developed a signature style that blends old-world elegance with the laid-back comfort of the Pacific Northwest.
+Each project she takes on is a study in quiet beauty – layered textures, natural materials, and an effortless sense of lived-in quiet luxury.

-Formerly the Creative Director at the studio Light and Dwell, at the heart of Molly's aesthetic is a commitment to sourcing locally, working with reclaimed materials, and ensuring that at least half of a home is filled with vintage or antique elements.
-From richly toned wood and aged brass to tactile fabrics like Belgian linen and mohair, Molly’s work balances classic restraint with personal warmth.
+Formerly the Creative Director at Light and Dwell, Molly’s aesthetic is guided by a commitment to sourcing locally, working with reclaimed materials, and ensuring that at least half of every home is filled with vintage or antique finds.
+From richly toned woods and aged brass to tactile fabrics like Belgian linen and mohair, her work balances classic restraint with personal warmth.

-In this exclusive Q&A, Molly shares the guiding principles behind her designs - from how she sources vintage treasures and why she’s loyal to brown as a grounding colour, to the importance of comfort, correct rug sizes, and starting every project with a simple floral arrangement.
-Her insights offer a refreshing, deeply practical take on how to make a home feel soulful, timeless - and entirely your own.
+In this exclusive Q&A, Molly shares the principles that shape her designs – from how she discovers vintage treasures and her devotion to brown as a grounding color, to why comfort and the right rug size matter, and why she begins every project with something as simple as a floral arrangement.
+Her insights offer a refreshing, deeply practical perspective on creating a home that feels soulful, timeless, and entirely your own.

 Including vintage pieces in every project is key to how your studio decorates.
 Why are they so important to you?